biocore/qiime/doc/tutorials/creating_distance_comparison_plots.rst

     make_distance_boxplots.py -m Fasting_Map.txt -d wf_bdiv_even146/unweighted_unifrac_dm.txt -f Treatment -o tutorial_output --save_raw_data

-This will generate the file :file:`Treatment_Distances.xls` in the :file:`tutorial_output` directory, which contains the raw data used in the plots in a tab-separated file format.
+This will generate the file :file:`Treatment_Distances.txt` in the :file:`tutorial_output` directory, which contains the raw data used in the plots in a tab-separated file format.
 This file can then be imported into other programs, such as Excel, for easy viewing.

 To create plots for multiple fields in the metadata mapping file, you can specify a list of fields using the same -f option that we used before to specify the `Treatment` field: ::